 Strategic Objective 1: Nutrition

-In the area of nutrition, the program will impact over 150,000 women of reproductive age and children under the age of five through targeted supplementary food rations and a robust health and nutrition training package delivered via the internationally-acclaimed Care Group method which supports good nutrition behaviors (Read a story of impact on Care Groups HERE).
+In the area of nutrition, the program will impact over 150,000 women of reproductive age and children under the age of five through targeted supplementary food rations.
+Furthermore, a robust health and nutrition training package will be delivered via the internationally-acclaimed Care Group method, which supports good nutrition behaviours.
+(Read a story of impact on Care Groups HERE).

 Strategic Objective 2: Increased income

 ENSURE is building the capacity of farmer field schools, producer associations, agro-dealers and many others engaged in key agricultural value chains such as groundnuts, small livestock and horticultural crops.
-In addition, over 17,000 people will be trained to save money in village savings and loan associations leading to asset accumulation that is leveraged to produce more household income.
-The result of these activities is that over 20,000 farmers will be producing more and better crops and livestock and will be increasing their economic profit from the sale of these commodities.
+In addition, over 17,000 people will be trained to save money in Village Savings and Loan Associations leading to asset accumulation that is leveraged to produce more household income.
+These activities will support over 20,000 farmers to produce crops and raise livestock in greater quality and quantity, and ultimately enhance household economy when these commodities are sold for profit.

-The program is training and coaching hundreds of communities to increase their absorptive and adaptive capacities in the face of natural and other disasters that cause setbacks in a community’s food security.
-ENSURE helps communities to practically improve their resilience capacity through a food for assets component that assists communities in constructing dams, irrigation schemes, wells and nutrition gardens.
+ENSURE trains and coaches hundreds of communities to increase their absorptive and adaptive capacities in the face of natural and other disasters that cause setbacks in a community’s food security.
+Furthermore, ENSURE helps communities to improve their resilience capacity through a Food for Asset programming, where communities construct dams, irrigation schemes, wells and nutrition gardens.
+Asset management committees are also formed to train communities to manage their community assets and foster sustainability of the developmental gains.
 By the end of the program, more than 7,000 workers and their families will directly increase their household resilience as a result of these activities.
-Asset management committees are also formed to train communities to manage their public assets and foster sustainability of the developmental gains.

-The program utilizes two important cross-cutting objectives to increase impact and improve sustainability: 1) working to build gender equity and 2) acting to improve environmental management.
-All of the activities in nutrition, agriculture and community resilience will be informed and influenced by these two important areas.
+The program utilises two important cross-cutting objectives to increase impact and improve sustainability, namely: 1) working to build gender equity and 2) acting to improve environmental management.
+All of the activities in nutrition, agriculture and community resilience will be informed and influenced by these two cross-cutting themes.

 To learn more, please read the brochure HERE or contact Dave Evans (david_evans [at] wvi [dot] org), the Chief of Party for ENSURE.